 - Call tracking best practices.

 Digital marketing can be a pretty significant investment for SMBs.
-However, unless you have a way to measure the ROI of your online spend, then you are not really making the most of your investment.
-As our data has shown a full 45% of SMBs are leaving the success of the digital marketing to chance.
+However, unless you measure the ROI of your digital marketing spend, then you have no idea how to measure or evaluate the effectiveness of your investment.
+Unfortunately, as our study indicates a full 45% of SMBs are leaving the success of the digital marketing to chance.